conradjd/workhuman-iac/README.md

 ## Accessing the Application

+You can access the application by hitting the DNS of the load balancer at [http://app-load-balancer-490116055.us-east-1.elb.amazonaws.com](http://app-load-balancer-490116055.us-east-1.elb.amazonaws.com)

-You can access the application hosted on the web servers via the following IPs:
+Alternatively, you can also access the application hosted on the web servers via the following IPs:

 - **Web Server 1**: `44.195.36.85`
 - **Web Server 2**: `3.91.174.137`